librato/librato-rails/README.md

 ## Configuration

 If you don't have a Metrics account already, [sign up](https://metrics.librato.com/).
-In order to send measurements to Metrics you to provide your account credentials to `metrics-rails`.
-You provide these one of two ways:
+In order to send measurements to Metrics you need to provide your account credentials to `metrics-rails`.
+You can provide these one of two ways:

 Create a `config/metrics.yml` like the following: